 BA Languages and Cultures at SOAS

-Over the course of the degree students will be introduced to the cultures and societies of Africa, the Middle East, South and South East Asia through the study of literatures, screen cultures and language.
+The BA Languages and Cultures degree introduces students to the cultures and societies of Africa, the Middle East, South and South East Asia through the study of literatures, screen cultures and language.

 In the first year, students are equipped with a broader understanding of these regions in order to gain a vital comparative perspective.
 Students will have the opportunity to explore particular regional interests through their language study, selected optional modules and in their course work throughout the degree, culminating in the final year Study Project where, guided by lecturers, they will draw on skills gained over the course of the degree to produce their own original research.